 The Fuel Curve tab provides assistance in calculating the two fuel curve inputs on the Generator page.
+You can find the Fuel Curve by selecting the Advanced tab on generator page.

 Enter the rated size of the generator for which you have fuel consumption data.
 This input affects the value calculated for the Intercept Coefficient.